The First Jobs Of 13 Wall Street Titans

 Wall Street Career: He's the CEO and chairman of Goldman Sachs.

+First Job: Michael Bloomberg worked as a parking lot attendant while he was enrolled at Johns Hopkins University in order to pay his loans for tuition.

+Wall Street Career: Bloomberg accepted an entry-level position at Salomon Brothers in 1966.
+He was laid off from Salomon in 1981 and started his own IT company, which is now the media empire Bloomberg LP.
+He is currently the mayor of New York City.
+Forbes estimates that he has a net worth of approximately $27 billion.

-First Job: Stumpf made bad grades in high school and graduated in the bottom half of his class.
+First Job: Stumpf made bad grades in high school and ended up graduating in the bottom half of his class.
 He ended up working as a breakmaker in a Pierz, Minnesota bakery.

 Wall Street Career: He's the CEO and chairman of Wells Fargo & Co.
 He's been at Wells Fargo for 30 years, according to his bio.